ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Internal memory manager error.

 **Action:** Set the MEMORY_ALLOCATOR_USE_PRIVATE property to 0 and restart the server.
-For further information about this property, refer to the *General Reference*.
+For more detailed information about this property, refer to the *General Reference*.

 **0x0103C ( 4156) idERR_ABORT_SysCreat Unable to invoke the create() function on